Student Farmers is a non-profit organization with a singular MISSION.

 We have three primary AREAS OF FOCUS:

-#2: Marketing: We help increase awareness about the health advantages of microgreens.
-Our goal is to continue transforming the perception of microgreens as a “nice to have” to a “must have” SUPERFOOD.
+#2: Awareness: We help increase awareness about the health advantages of superfoods like microgreens.
+Our goal is to continue transforming the perception of microgreens as a “nice to have” to a “must have” superfood.
 We want to see microgreens integrated into daily diets for Americans as well as citizens of the world.
 We have been inspired by the transformation of Avocados into a popular superfood and want to do the same for microgreens.
-Click to see some examples of Education and Marketing Initiatives.
+Click to see some examples of Awareness Initiatives.

 VIDEO: Microgreen Windowsill Grow Tips from Seed to Harvest